 1. Cuts Your Costs

 No matter how extravagant your elopement wedding is, it’s bound to be much cheaper than a regular wedding.
+In New Zealand, a typical wedding would cost $30,000 on average.
 By the end, you’ll have a significant sum of money left to put a deposit on your first home or go on an extended honeymoon (do you, boo!).

 If you’re less about the actual details of the nuptials and more about making meaningful memories with your spouse, elopement may be just right!
 You can use unique rustic barrels designed to serve as a guestbook to cut costs.